mvaganov/CmdLineAsteroids/notes.md

 ### voice
 Each class should clearly do one thing, to clarify purpose and reduce mental burden.
 At least one of my classes is already breaking this rule by extending into new functionality.
 `DrawBuffer` does more than simply manage a buffer.
 	It has a partial class extension where scaled vector graphics rendering code exists.
-	The partial class extension is a compromise on design quality.
-I feel pressure to release this tutorial sooner.
-But because I understand that it's bad to have a class responsible for solving a lot of different problems, I separate these problem spaces with separate files.
+	The partial class extension is my compromise on design quality.
+I feel pressure to release this tutorial soon.
+But because I understand that it's bad to have a class responsible for many different problems, I separate these problem spaces with separate files.
-`MobileCircle` will also do a lot.
+`MobileCircle` will also be responsible for a lot.
 It will be used for asteroids and for ammo pickups, with no additional subclassing.
 	You'll see how I do that with metadata and lambda expressions.
-I also break the Single Responsibility Principle on purpose, to keep file and class count low, so it's easier to read my code, and easier to think about my project.
+I also break the Single Responsibility Principle to keep file and class count low, so it's easier to read my code, and easier to think about my project.
 `PolicyDrivenObjectPool` class could've been 3 classes, but I put it into one class and one file.
-`KeyInput` did break into multiple classes, because one of the conceptual units, the `KeyDispatcher`, could enable more features.
+`KeyInput` did break into multiple classes, because there are many conceptual units, and the `KeyDispatcher` part could enable more features in the future.

 ### scene
 highlight 'O Open-Closed'

 ### voice
-My code also breaks the Open-Closed Principle:
+My code also breaks Open-Closed in principle:
 I did create small classes, and extend them.
 However, I wrote these classes expecting you will refactor the code yourself.
 	I want you to modify the code, and make your own design changes.
 Then it will be your code.
 	And crucially, I want you to make mistakes by making your own changes.
 Making those mistakes is how you will learn the most.
-I hope you are using this tutorial as a learning exercise.

-If I were more strict Open-Closed, I would have turned all public members into properties, added the virtual keyword to many methods and properties, and maybe some XML documentation identifying what kind of extensions I expect.
+If I were more strict about Open-Closed, I would have turned all public members into properties, added the virtual keyword to many methods and properties, and maybe some XML documentation identifying what kind of extensions I expect.
 Strict adherence to the Open-Closed principle has subtle performance costs.
 At runtime, virtual functions are more expensive than normal methods.
-And during development time, more code is more cognitive load.
+And during development time, more written code is more cognitive load.

-Personally, I think strict adherence to Open-Closed is better for mostly finished business software, after design decisions have almost all been made, where libraries should be shared with partner businesses, and performance loss is negligible because there isn't a real-time loop.
+Personally, I think strict adherence to Open-Closed is better for mostly finished business software, after design decisions have almost all been made, when libraries should be shared with partner businesses, and performance loss is negligible because there isn't a real-time loop.

 ### scene
 highlight 'L Liskov Substitution'

 ### voice
 My code will not strictly adhere to the Liskov Substitution Princicple:
-I want to take advantage of good polymorphism, but strict adherence to Liskov Substitution creates inefficient code full of type verification.
+I want to take advantage of good polymorphism, but strict adherence to Liskov Substitution creates inefficient code full of type verification that is prepared for inheritance.
-	Careless implementation can also create security vulnerabilities, because it can allow new code to execute in an old system.
+	Careless inheritance decisions can also create security vulnerabilities, because virtual functions can allow new code to execute in an old system.
 	The `sealed` keyword exists to prevent much of this kind of security vulnerability.
-One approach to maintain this principle is to avoid inheritance entirely, and create classes that extend functionality with lambda expressions and extra meta-data.
+One approach to maintain Liskov Substitution is to avoid inheritance entirely, and create classes that extend functionality with lambda expressions and extra meta-data.
 	I will be doing this myself with `MobileObject`.
 	Duck Typing, which is an object design pattern that Python, JavaScript, and Lua use, is an extreme of this design.